TR1DENTSKY/Covid19Application_Springboot/README.md

 CLICK RUN

-After successfully running the API, you can proceed to use Postman as a front-end app to use basic CRUD operations of the application.
-This is to make entering the functions a little bit easier than using normal back end API testing.
+After successfully running the API, you can work things like on the front end side.
+Open the any folder and you can see all CRUD options given to you.

-Now have fun testing this API!
+I hope you enjoy testing this API.